 Depicting a series of female faces with “mysterious and knowing expressions”, the artwork makes reference to snugs found in old pubs where women would withdraw to socialize and enjoy alcoholic drinks without judgement.

-An undulating blush-colored sofa runs around the room’s periphery, joined by a trio of coral seating poufs.
+An undulating blush-coloured sofa runs around the room’s periphery, joined by a trio of coral seating pouffes.
 Together they can accommodate just nine guests, making it suitable for intimate gatherings of small groups or couples.
-The space also comes complete with its own call-for-service button.
+This space also comes complete with its own call-for-service button.

 Two marble side tables and ornate glass wall sconces have been used for decoration.